ethannicholas/panda-old/docs/status.md

 distinguish between `null` and non-`null` numbers.
 Unfortunately the current approach is simply to fall all the way back to creating actual `Object` instances.
-Even more unfortunately, there are a couple of spots where this actually creates major performance concerns: several common `String` operations, and byte-by-byte/char-by-char `InputStream` reading both use nullable numbers to signal exceptional results, and I'm sure the sheer number of objects we are creating is murder.
+Even more unfortunately, there are a couple of spots where this actually creates major performance concerns: several common `String` operations and byte-by-byte/char-by-char `InputStream` reading both use nullable numbers to signal exceptional results, and I'm sure the sheer number of objects we are creating is murder.